-If you are like a majority of the people who exercise regularly, often the question of what do you do first is discussed.
+If you are like a majority of the people who exercise regularly, often the question of what to do first is discussed.
 Should you start with cardio workouts (running, swimming, biking, cardio machines at the gym) or resistance training workouts (lift weights or PT).

 This article will discuss that question on several different levels.
 What combination is best for the following common exercise goals:

-To optimally burn stored fat, you need to take into consideration nutrition and understand how the body uses food for energy.
-To burn fat at optimal levels you need to be primed with water (not dehydrated), and you need to have used up most of your glycogen stores (blood sugar energy - a.k.a. carbs).
-So, lifting weights or doing high reps PT workouts is ideal for burning up the glycogen stores as resistance training is metabolizes your sugar stores.
+To burn stored fat optimally, you need to take nutrition into consideration and understand how the body uses food for energy.
+To burn fat at optimal levels, you should be primed with water (not dehydrated) and use up most of your glycogen stores (blood-sugar energy, aka carbs).
+So lifting weights or doing high-rep PT workouts is ideal for burning up the glycogen stores; resistance training metabolizes your sugar stores.

-After about 20-30 minutes of resistance training, you should be ready to burn fat at a higher rate during your cardio workout providing you keep the heart rate in fat burning zone (use the Karvonen Formula or just run at the rate where you are just able to converse with minor discomfort).
-You have to also consider what you ate prior to exercise.
-Did you eat a lot of carbs?
-If so, it may take longer to get into fat burning mode, but you will have plenty of energy to lift weights!
+After about 20-30 minutes of resistance training, you should be ready to burn fat at a higher rate during your cardio workout, provided that you keep the heart rate in the fat burning zone (use the Karvonen formula -- maximum heart rate minus your age equals your target heart-rate range -- or just run at the rate where you are just able to converse with minor discomfort).